 *if you can’t get passion fruit curd, use any quality curd.

-(2) Spoon or pour into the moulds, coming right up to the top.
-Level off with a palette knife or a ruler.
+(3) Spoon or pour into the moulds, coming right up to the top.
+Level off with a palette knife or a ruler if needed.
 Freeze until firm.

 (5) Brush a little melted chocolate around the inside of each pastry case – it is easiest using your fingertip!
 Refrigerate until the chocolate has set: this will give a thin, crisp layer of chocolate so that the peaches, rum and the rest of the filling don’t make the pastry go soft.
 This is optional, but I like the subtle chocolatey crispness it gives.